 Several traditions have evolved over the course of the Lakehead ESS’s rich history.
 Discover your engineering community by exploring the list below.
 Click on the links to learn more!

-The Engineering Student Society has a long and varied history, the most iconic of which begins with our cannon, Big Thunder.
-The cannon is located in the Centennial Building courtyard, was built in 1972 by a loyal and faithful band of engineers to stand as a symbol of engineering at Lakehead.
-There were many reasons for choosing a cannon as an engineering symbol.
+Of the epic tales of Lakehead engineering, the most iconic begins with our cannon, Big Thunder.
+Located in the Centennial Building courtyard, a band of loyal and faithful engineers built the monument to stand as a symbol of engineering at Lakehead in 1972.

-Engineering Coveralls have been a large part of making Engineering fun at Lakehead University.
-An Engineer is easy to spot in their blue coveralls, and yellow bucket hat.
-They are more commonly used for competitions, events, and conferences.
+Engineering coveralls have played a large part in the engineering fun at Lakehead University.
+A Lakehead engineering student is easy to spot in their navy blue coveralls and yellow bucket hat.
+Coveralls are more commonly used for competitions, events, and conferences.

 This sculpture was donated to Lakehead University by the first graduating class of Engineering in 1974.
 It is entitled “Upward from the north”, by John Duncanson.

-Whenever you find Engineers, you will hear the Engineer’s Hymn.
+Whenever you find engineers, you will hear the Engineer’s Hymn.
+Godiva is not a fictitious woman of whom the engineers sing, but a true historical figure who actually rode through the streets of Coventry, England to save the townsfolk from their burdensome taxes.
 Lady Godiva is popular with students at most North American universities.
-Godiva is not a fictitious woman of whom the Engineers sing, but a true historical figure who actually rode through the streets of Coventry, England to save the townsfolk from their burdensome taxes.

-The hymn is an engineering tradition among North American Schools, and Lakehead is no different.
-The lyrics of the song can be considered graphic material, so if you (the reader) would like to learn the song please contact the Society or guess the password.
+The hymn is an engineering tradition among North American schools, and Lakehead is no different.
+The lyrics of the song can be considered graphic material, so if you would like to learn the song, please contact the society or guess the password.